NDevTK/writeups/_posts/2025-06-06-android-leak.md

 - Select that text and tap open
 - Profit :)

-Stupid PoC minecraft video: <https://drive.google.com/file/d/1NKZmwtgmXpSL_uDnNrl_CUOgorfiCVKv/view?usp=sharing> when I made the report this was a private YouTube video but my channel got terminated for an unknown reason.
+Stupid PoC Minecraft video: <https://drive.google.com/file/d/1NKZmwtgmXpSL_uDnNrl_CUOgorfiCVKv/view?usp=sharing> when I made the report this was a private YouTube video but my channel got terminated for an unknown reason.

 # Impact